ARPlus/ARSolar/README.md

 # ARSolar

-AR+Solar uses part of the code of ARSolarPlay under the GPL protocol and also follows the GPL protocol.
+ARSolar uses part of the code of ARSolarPlay under the GPL protocol and also follows the GPL protocol.
 Thanks to miliPolo.

 ARSolarPlay HOMEPAGE